 The Genus philosophy

 We envision a future where software plays a natural part in our lives.
 We want software to empower people and improve their capabilities.
-By working with Genus, you become a vital part of a software community that aims to simplify people’s work life.
+By working with Genus, you become a vital part of a software community that aims to simplify people’s work lives.

 Our purpose is to help businesses by providing sustainable software.
 While software is often a tool contributing to efficiency and optimization, the software industry itself is highly inefficient and does not align with the dynamics of the industries where it is applied.
 The premise of most software is a stable system, whereas businesses are built to evolve, scale and adapt to their surroundings.
-We want to provide a platform for building applications where technology and business can evolve simultaneously, and where the natural state is change.
+We want to provide a platform for building applications where technology and business can evolve simultaneously, and where the natural state is changing.